macropodhq/macropod-tools/README.md

 things:

 1. a similar configuration for webpack across all our projects
-2. identical processes for making production builds, runnings tests, and running dev servers.
+2. identical processes for making production builds, running tests, and running dev servers.

 ## What do I have to do?